Turbul3nce/CTF_Challenges/web/Render_Quest/README.md

 ## Description

-So, the functionality of the seems to load and render templates either locally or remotely, depending on the ?use_remote= parameter.
-This leads me to want to check for SSTI vulnerability from the go file I gave you lied in the ability to load templates from any url that would be executed on the backend.
-I was able to set up a test.go file on my server with the contents {{.FetchServerInfo "cd /;ls -la"}}.
-Once the server loaded my go file it executed the specified commands on the server.
-Just for context this is a CTF.
+So, the functionality of the application seems to load and render templates either locally or remotely, depending on the ?use_remote={true/false} parameter.
+This lead me to want to check for SSTI vulnerability.
+I was able to set up a test.go template on my server with the contents {{.FetchServerInfo "cd /;ls -la"}}.
+Once the server loaded and executed my template code, I recieved the contents of the / directory, revealing code execution Just for context this is a CTF.
 What type of vulnerabilities were displayed here?.

 ## Set Up